etucker/tweeker/README.md

    - [ ] Optional: Implement the paging view for the user description.
    - [ ] Optional: As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect
    - [ ] Optional: Pulling down the profile page should blur and resize the header image.
+   - [x] Show your own tweets on the profile page!
 - [ ] Optional: Account switching
    - [ ] Long press on tab bar to bring up Account view with animation
    - [ ] Tap account to switch to